ckan/ckanapi/README.md

 [u'data-explorer', u'example-group', u'geo-examples', u'skeenawild']
 ```

-The example above is using the `.action` "shortcut".
-This object detects
+The example above is using an "action shortcut".
+The `.action` object detects
-the method name called ("group_list" above) and converts it to a normal
+the method name used ("group_list" above) and converts it to a normal
-`call_action`.
-This is the same code without using the action shortcut:
+`call_action` call.
+This is equivalent code without using an action shortcut:

 ```python
 groups = demo.call_action('group_list', {'id': 'data-explorer'})
 ```

 All actions in the [CKAN Action API](http://docs.ckan.org/en/latest/api.html)
-and actions added by CKAN plugins are supported by the action shortcut and
+and actions added by CKAN plugins are supported by action shortcuts and
-call_action methods.
+`call_action` calls.

 ### Exceptions